Manta-Network/docs/docs/calamari/SDK.md

 global.Response = fetch.Response;
 ```

-## Initialization
+## Getting Started With Manta.js

+`Manta.js` is a library that helps you connect to and interact with the Polkadot network.
+To get started with Manta.js, you'll need to specify the `Environment` and `Network` you want to connect to.

 The `Environment` flag specifies whether to connect to a local node (`ws://127.0.0.1:9944`), or the use an actual node from the specified network.

 The `Network` flag specifies which network to connect to, either `Dolphin`, `Calamari` or `Manta`.

+## Setting Up MantaPrivateWallet

-To switch between environments and networks, a new `MantaPrivateWallet` instance should be created.
+To connect to a specific environment and network, you'll need to create a new instance of the `MantaPrivateWallet` class.
+To switch between environments and networks, simply create a new instance.

+Here's an example of how to create a `MantaPrivateWallet` instance for the production environment and the Calamari network:

 ```javascript
 import { MantaPrivateWallet, Environment, Network } from 'manta.js';